xcart/xcart-docs/_pages/kb_en/taxes/tax_guide.md

    *   [AvaTax Sales Tax Automation](https://market.x-cart.com/addons/avatax-sales-tax-automation.html) - for the US, Canada and the EU; see {% link "AvaTax Sales Tax Automation addon manual" ref_6880bVvi %}.
    *   [TaxJar Sales Tax Automation](https://market.x-cart.com/addons/taxjar-sales-tax-automation.html) - for the US only; see {% link "TaxJar Sales Tax Automation addon manual" ref_0pVRmMbF %}.

-2. Assign the required {% link "Tax Classes" ref_pAWOdG8N %} to every product in your store.
+2. Make sure that every product and shipping method in your store has an appropriate tax class assigned.

-   You can create your custom tax classes or use the "Default tax class" which is assigned to all your products by default.
+   You can create your custom tax classes or use the "Default tax class".
+(The "Default tax class" will be assigned to all the products and shipping methods for which no other tax class will be configured.
-    *   {% link "Creating Tax Classes" ref_pAWOdG8N#creating-tax-classes %};
+   See {% link "Tax Classes" ref_pAWOdG8N %} for more info.
-    *   {% link "Assigning Tax Classes to Products" ref_pAWOdG8N#assigning-tax-classes-to-products %}.

 3. Configure the address zones for which the taxes will be set up.
 You will need these zones to use different tax rates based on the customer address.
     *   {% link "Setting up Address Zones" ref_r68iO5Rm %}

     {% note warning %}